Invicton-Labs/terraform-aws-signed-request/README.md

 This module creates an AWS v4 signed request.
 It is intended to be used in conjunction with the [Invicton-Labs/request-signer/aws](https://registry.terraform.io/modules/Invicton-Labs/request-signer/aws/latest) module.

+By default, this module only creates the signed request, but does not execute it.
+Using the `make_request` input parameter, you can optionally execute the request and return the response as well.

 ## Basic Usage

 ```